theclai/theclai/README.md

 - 🔭 I’m currently working remotely as Lead Backend Engineer

-- 👯 A little about myself in tech career: I am a professional with over 15 years of experience, passionate about what I do.
+- 👯 A little about myself in tech career: I am a professional with over more than 10 years of experience, passionate about what I do.
 I love learning new things as well as sharing what I know!